 Spring Boot Security – Form Based Authentication – Persistence Token – Remember Me

 The example Spring Boot Security form based authentication persistence token remember me will show you how to use custom login form with Spring’s j_spring_security_check to authenticate a user.
 You may also look into form based authentication remember me – persistent token – on Spring MVC framework.
-The similar example we will implement here but using Spring Boot framework.
-We will add additional field as remember me into the login form.
+The similar example I will implement here but using Spring Boot framework.
+I will add additional field checkbox as remember me into the login form.

 This tutorial will show you how to remember your credentials for a specific time period for auto-login without providing any login credentials into the login form.